api3dao/old-api3-docs/README.md

   <img src="https://github.com/clc-group/api3-docs/raw/master/figures/api3.png" width="400" />
 </p>

-*API3 documentation is kept as a regular repository of Markdown files to be easily contributable by everyone.
+*API3 documentation is kept as a regular repository of Markdown files for everyone to be able to easily contribute.
 Feel free to create [issues](https://github.com/api3dao/api3-docs/issues) for discussions, proposed additions and changes.*

 ## What is API3?

 [API3](https://api3.org/) is a collaborative project to deliver traditional API services to smart contract platforms in a decentralized and trust-minimized way.
-It is governed by a decentralized autonomous organization (DAO), its code is open source and its operations are completely transparent.
+It is governed by a decentralized autonomous organization (DAO), its code is open source and its operations are transparent.

 ## API3 thesis statement